 The Career Services team can help guide you along your unique career path.
 Whether you are a first-year student unsure about your career plans, a junior seeking an internship in your chosen field, or a graduating student starting your job search, Career Services can help.

-The Emerson College Center for Health and Wellness (CHW) provides care for the immediate health needs of students and provides clinical evaluations and follow-up treatment, wellness counseling, and education services by appointment Monday through Friday during the academic year.
+The Emerson College Emerson Wellness Center (CHW) provides care for the immediate health needs of students and provides clinical evaluations and follow-up treatment, wellness counseling, and education services by appointment Monday through Friday during the academic year.
 The center’s services and programs also reflect an effort to promote conditions in the academic environment that permit and encourage optimum physical, emotional, and intellectual development.

 IF A MEDICAL EMERGENCY ARISES, contact 911.
 This will activate the city’s medical emergency response team.